Neoblast: Piwi and the interaction of small RNAs in neoblasts

 The Argonaute Piwi sub-family of proteins and the small RNAs that interact with them are essential for germline cell development, cell turnover, epigenetic regulation, and repression of transposable elements.
 Neoblasts express three Piwi homologs, and expression of the Piwi homolog smedwi-1 is used to distinguish neoblasts from other somatic cells.
 The expression of two other Piwi homologs, smedwi-2 and smedwi-3, is essential for neoblasts.
 Inhibition of smedwi-2 or smedwi-3 gene expression blocks regeneration, impairs tissue maintenance and leads to death.

 Neoblast specialization

-The gene smedwi-1 is expressed by all neoblasts.
+The PIWI gene smedwi-1 is expressed by all neoblasts.

 There are two distinct populations of neoblasts, called zeta and sigma.
 Zeta and sigma neoblasts are morphologically similar, but they are characterized by expression of different genes.
 Sigma neoblasts produce brain, intestine, muscle, excretory, pharynx, and eye cell types.
 They also lead to cells that become zeta neoblasts.
 Zeta neoblasts then develop the other epidermal cell types.

 Signaling pathways affecting neoblasts

 Wnt signaling pathway activity regulates the planarian anterior-posterior axis.
 Analysis of the gene Smed-betacatenin-1, encoding a Wnt pathway effector, has revealed its role in regulating the anterior-posterior axis.
 Smed-betacatenin-1 expression is required for producing tissues with posterior identity, and inhibition of Smed-betacatenin-1 expression results in animals regenerating anterior tissues (e.g., head) instead of posterior (e.g. tail).
+More generally, a variety of position control genes (PCGs) expressed by a layer of muscle cells under the epidermis tell the neoblasts where they are.